Formentor lighthouse

 The sensational road to Formentor Lighthouse in Mallorca

-Far de Formentor is the name of a spectacular lighthouse built in 1863, at an elevation of 119m (390ft) above the sea level, located at the eastern end of Mallorca's Formentor peninsula, in Spain.
+Far de Formentor is a spectacular lighthouse built in 1863, at an elevation of 119m (390ft) above sea level, located at the eastern end of Mallorca's Formentor peninsula, in Spain.
+It’s one of the best roads in Mallorca.

 Tucked away on the northernmost point of the Balearic Island of Mallorca, the road to the lighthouse, also known as Cap de Formentor Lighthouse, is stunning.
 It’s called MA2210.
 It’s totally paved.
-Starting at Platja de Formentor, the road is 10.9 km (6,77 miles) long.
-The lighthouse, a true feat of construction given the steep terrain, has a bar and a shop.
+Starting at Platja de Formentor, the road is 10.9 km (6.77 miles) long.
+The lighthouse, a true feat of construction given the steep terrain, hosts a bar and a shop.

-Due its narrowness and drop offs over the sea, the road can be pretty scary.
-The route is hilly and packs in 1.600m (5,200ft) of climbing.
-The gradients are relatively sedate, usually around 7-8% although there are short sections of 10%+.
-Like usual for mountain roads, when the slope was too steep, the road has to go oblique, and switch direction when needed.
+Due to its narrowness and drop-offs over the sea, the road can be pretty scary.
+The route is hilly and includes 1,600m (5,200ft) of climbing.
+The gradients are relatively sedate, usually around 7-8%, although there are short sections of 10%+.
+As is usual for mountain roads, when the slope was too steep, the road has to go oblique, and switch direction when needed.
 The drive is not for the faint of heart.
 In fact, it can be scary.
 The road winds in and around plunging limestone cliffs, where drop-offs are literally jaw-dropping.
 Someone with vertigo should not be driving.

 Is the road to Formentor Lighthouse open?

-Set high at the northern edge of the Sierra de Tramontana, on summer 2018 the local government reached an agreement to disallow access for private cars including rented cars, to the lighthouse.
-The access is only by walking, cycling or jump on a public shuttle bus from the new transit station down in Port de Pollença.
-Due its traffic jams, the road is not accessible by car from 10am to 19pm in high season (between 15th June and 15th September).
-During this period, the road is accessible only to buses: car needs to be parked.
-The reason of this limited access is to avoid chaotic situations and traffic jams on the narrow mountain road.
-Before the current traffic restrictions, and especially during high season, the road was extremely crowded, with cars holding in line to move forward.
-The volume of visitors to the peninsula increases dramatically during the summer months, and by far exceeds the capacities of the narrow and winding mountain road that lead all the way up to Cap de Formentor.
+Set high at the northern edge of the Sierra de Tramontana, in the summer of 2018, the local government reached an agreement to disallow access for private cars, including rented cars, to the lighthouse.
+Access is only by walking, cycling, or taking a public shuttle bus from the new transit station down in Port de Pollença.
+Due to traffic jams, the road is not accessible by car from 10 am to 7 pm in the high season (between June 15th and September 15th).
+During this period, the road is accessible only to buses; cars need to be parked.
+The reason for this limited access is to avoid chaotic situations and traffic jams on the narrow mountain road.
+Before the current traffic restrictions, and especially during high season, the road was extremely crowded, with cars waiting in line to move forward.
+The volume of visitors to the peninsula increases dramatically during the summer months, far exceeding the capacities of the narrow and winding mountain road that leads all the way up to Cap de Formentor.

 The road was built by the Spanish engineer Antonio Parietti in 1925.
 His masterpiece on Mallorca, however, was the snake road to Sa Calobra.
 Instead of being overwhelmed by what stood in his way on the cliffs, Parietti observed the Tramuntana winds and understood: where the slope was too steep, he made a curve.
 When he had to remove part of the cliffs, he placed the waste in other places where it was needed.
 The result was the two roads, which are nestled together in the mountains like abandoned silk ribbons.
 The lighthouse opened in 1863 as part of the coastal lighting scheme to provide greater safety for boats sailing off Mallorcan shores at night.